Configure TCP/IP to use DHCP and a Static IP Address at the Same Time

 - Make sure you have “Obtain Automatically” selected.

-- You can verify your settings by running ipconfig /all at a Command Prompt:
+- You can verify your settings by using a simple ipconfig command.
+Type ipconfig /all at a Command Prompt:

 - Ok all the way out.